-TIP: Ask your partner or family member to take turns with holding and comforting baby, or consider carrying baby in a sling if you are alone and need your arms free.
+Tip: Ask your partner or family member to take turns with holding and comforting baby, or carry baby in a sling - please refer to current safety advice on sling use from Lullaby Trust.

-You've made it to a week of being a new parent - look back on the last seven days and celebrate how far you've all come.
+You've made it to a week of being a new parent.
 Keep responding to your baby's cues for feeding and comfort; they are not capable of learning a routine and also cry less when their parents respond to them.
+Baby should have six or more heavy wet nappies, and at least two stools - yellow, watery and seedy.

 You may be feeling a mixture of emotions, especially if a lot has changed, and you're also recovering from birth.
-Things may feel overwhelming for you and your partner, so talk to each other and keep reminding yourself that these hard parts will pass.
+Things may feel overwhelming for you, and your partner, so talk to each other and keep reminding yourself that these hard parts will pass.

-TIP: Reach out if you need support - from family, friends, your Midwife, local feeding support group, your GP or Health Visitor or national breastfeeding helplines.
+Tip: Reach out if you need support.
+Talk to your family, friends, midwife, local breast/chest feeding support group, your GP or health visitor, or national helplines.